hyperledger-solang/solang/docs/language.rst

 State mutability
 ________________

-Some functions only read state, and others may write state.
+Some functions only read contract storage (also known as *state*), and others may write contract storage.
 Functions that do not write state can be executed off-chain.
 Off-chain execution is faster, does not require write access, and does not need any balance.

 Functions that do not write state come in two flavours: ``view`` and ``pure``. ``pure`` functions may not read state, and ``view`` functions that do read state.